 Science and Engineering Awards

-is a CIRES Research Scientist in the NOAA Earth System Research Laboratory who worked on optimization code for a renewable energy project to determine where wind and solar plants should be installed for maximum electrical supply at minimum total system cost.
+is a CIRES Research Scientist in the NOAA Earth System Research Laboratories who worked on optimization code for a renewable energy project to determine where wind and solar plants should be installed for maximum electrical supply at minimum total system cost.

-is a CIRES Associate Scientist working in the Technology Outreach Branch of ESRL/Global Systems Division.
+is a CIRES Associate Scientist working in the Technology Outreach Branch of ESRL/Global Systems Laboratory.
 His areas of expertise include video games, simulations, data visualizations, and virtual worlds.
 Julien works with scientists to make data easy to find, access, visualize, and understand.
 Julien is the lead developer on TerraViz, a highly creative and innovative graphical interface that may revolutionize the way scientists and others visualize massive physical data sets in real time.

 Allen Jordan and Emrys Hall